Federal Arbitration Act: Partial preemption of state law

-However, a recent Financial Industry Regulatory Authority (FINRA) Office of Hearing Officers (OHO) decision in a disciplinary action against Charles Schwab & Co. questions the ability of a regulator to enforce arbitration agreement restrictions such as NASD Rule 12204 (FINRA Rule 2268).
+However, a Financial Industry Regulatory Authority (FINRA) Office of Hearing Officers (OHO) decision in a disciplinary action against Charles Schwab & Co. questions the ability of a regulator to enforce arbitration agreement restrictions such as NASD Rule 12204 (FINRA Rule 2268).
 The dispute arose when Charles Schwab & Co. revised its pre-dispute arbitration agreement to preclude a customer from participating in a class action against the firm, effectively removing the ability for a customer to have a claim heard in court.
 FINRA rules require arbitration through a FINRA arbitration panel, except in the case of class actions, which are reserved for the court system.

 Specifically, the OHO Panel cited the Supreme Court decision in Shearson/American Express Inc. v.
 McMahon that securities law claims are no exception to the FAA's mandate that parties to an otherwise valid arbitration agreement submit the claim to arbitration.
 The OHO Panel also applied the Supreme Court decision in AT&T Mobility v.
 Concepcion where the Court established that class actions also are not an exception to the FAA, stating that a party to an arbitration agreement has no right to participate in a class action instead of an arbitration on an individual basis and that an exception to the FAA's mandate requires clear expression of Congressional intent.
 FINRA has appealed the OHO decision to the National Adjudicatory Council.

 A case-by-case analysis is required to determine whether a specific California law is preempted.
 In general, where the FAA has no procedural provisions applicable in state court, there is no preemption.

 A number of Supreme Court cases have dealt with the preemption of state laws by the Federal Arbitration Act:

 Proposed reform

 Following on a number of recent Supreme Court decisions that found in favor of employers in arbitration disputes, Democrats in both houses of Congress introduced the Forced Arbitration Injustice Repeal Act (FAIR Act) in February 2019.
 The proposed bill would modify the FAA to make any contract that requires forced arbitration invalid, outside of limited conditions, making judges the decision-making body in disputes where arbitration may be required, and prevent employment contracts from blocking the employee's engagement with labor unions due to arbitration.
 The bill was introduced following events at several large tech firms, including Google, that led to the companies eliminating forced arbitration from their employee contracts.

-While the bill did not pass the Senate during the 116th Congress, it passed the House of Representatives with support from all House Democrats and sole Republican Matt Gaetz, and the FAIR Act has been reintroduced in the 117th Congress.
+While the bill did not pass the Senate during the 116th Congress, it passed the House of Representatives with support from all House Democrats and sole Republican Matt Gaetz.
+The FAIR Act was reintroduced in the 117th Congress, where it once again passed in the House with Rep. Gaetz as the sole Republican supporter, but once again died in committee in the Senate.
+The FAIR Act was again reintroduced in the 118th Congress, but had no further actions taken in either chamber.
+It is currently unknown if it will be reintroduced during the 119th Congress, but it is not expected to be successful with Republicans controlling both chambers.